Bounds on the photon sphere radius for spherically symmetric black holes in n-dimensional Einstein gravity: Introduction

 \section{Introduction}

 Black holes, as fundamental predictions of general relativity and key astrophysical objects, continue to be a central focus of theoretical and observational research.
-The first direct image of a black hole shadow, captured by the Event Horizon Telescope (EHT)~\cite{EventHorizonTelescope:2019dse,EventHorizonTelescope:2022wkp}, has spectacularly confirmed the existence of these compact objects and our understanding of strong-field gravity.
-Among the characteristic features of black hole spacetimes, the photon sphere—a hypersurface on which massless particles can orbit the black hole on unstable circular null geodesics—plays a crucial role.
-It determines the boundary of the black hole shadow~\cite{Perlick:2010zh,Falcke:1999pj}, is intimately connected to the characteristic quasi-normal modes of black holes~\cite{Cardoso:2008bp,Berti:2009kk}, and constrains the spatial extent of matter fields (hair) outside the horizon~\cite{Nunez:1996xv,Hod:2011aa}.
+The direct image of a black hole shadow, captured by the Event Horizon Telescope (EHT)~\cite{EventHorizonTelescope:2019dse,EventHorizonTelescope:2022wkp}, has spectacularly confirmed the existence of these compact objects and our understanding of strong-field gravity.
+Among the characteristic features of black hole spacetimes, the photon sphere---a hypersurface on which massless particles can orbit the black hole on unstable circular null geodesics---plays a crucial role.
+It determines the boundary of the black hole shadow~\cite{Perlick:2010zh,Falcke:1999pj}, is intimately connected to the characteristic quasinormal modes of black holes~\cite{Cardoso:2008bp,Berti:2009kk}, and constrains the spatial extent of matter fields (hair) outside the horizon~\cite{Nunez:1996xv,Hod:2011aa}.

 For the four-dimensional Schwarzschild black hole, the photon sphere is located at $r_\gamma=3M$.
-For more general, static, spherically symmetric, and asymptotically flat black holes surrounded by matter fields (hairy black holes), it was proven by Hod that the photon sphere radius satisfies the universal bound $r_\gamma\le 3M$, provided the matter obeys the weak energy condition and its energy-momentum tensor has a non-positive trace~\cite{Hod:2013jhd}.
+For more general static, spherically symmetric, asymptotically flat black holes surrounded by matter, the photon sphere radius satisfies the upper bound $r_\gamma\le 3M$ provided the matter obeys the weak energy condition (or null energy condition) and its energy‑momentum tensor has a non‑positive trace~\cite{Hod:2013jhd,Yang:2019zcn}.
 This bound is saturated by the vacuum (bald) Schwarzschild black hole.
-Subsequent studies have explored related upper and lower bounds for photon spheres of compact stars~\cite{Hod:2020pim,Peng:2020shc,Liu:2024odv,Hod:2023jmx,Song:2025fgq}.
+Subsequently, a lower bound $r_\gamma\ge\frac{3}{2}r_H$ was established under the additional condition that $|r^{3}p_r(r)|$ decreases monotonically~\cite{Hod:2020pim,Yang:2019zcn}.
+Further studies have explored related upper and lower bounds for photon spheres of compact stars~\cite{Lu:2019zxb,Peng:2020shc,Liu:2024odv,Hod:2023jmx,Song:2025fgq}.
+These bounds are not only of theoretical interest but also provide insights into the possible size of black hole shadows and the structure of hairy black holes.

-Given the significant interest in higher-dimensional theories of gravity, such as string theory and brane-world models, a natural and important question arises: does a similar universal bound exist for the photon sphere in higher-dimensional black hole spacetimes?
-Understanding how spacetime dimensionality affects fundamental structures like the photon sphere is essential for probing the geometry of higher-dimensional gravity and identifying potential observational signatures of extra dimensions.
+Given the significant interest in higher-dimensional theories of gravity---motivated by string theory, brane-world models, and the gauge/gravity duality---a natural question arises: do similar bounds exist for the photon sphere in higher-dimensional black hole spacetimes?
+Understanding how spacetime dimensionality affects fundamental structures like the photon sphere is essential for probing the geometry of higher-dimensional gravity.